 - Social Categorization and Similarity in Intergroup Behaviour

-- About the impact of automaticity in the Minimal Group Paradigm: evidence from active priming tasks
+- About the impact of automaticity in the Minimal Group Paradigm: evidence from affective priming tasks

 - Seeing “us vs. them”: Minimal group effects on the neural encoding of faces